18F/join.tts.gsa.gov/pages/positions/cloud-consulting-tech-lead.md

 3. Experience developing full-stack web applications using test-driven development, delivering measurable results for clients.
 This experience must include **ALL** of the following:
-- Developing digital applications using ONE of the following server-side languages: Python, Ruby, Go or JavaScript/Node.js
+- Developing digital applications using **ONE** of the following server-side languages: Python, Ruby, Go or JavaScript/Node.js
 - Developing digital applications using a relational or non-relational data layers
 - Developing digital applications using test-driven development and software testing tools

-4. Experience deploying or operating digital applications on cloud technologies.This experience must include **ONE** of the following:
+4. Experience deploying or operating digital applications on cloud technologies.
+This experience must include **ONE** of the following:
 - Developing digital applications using Infrastructure-as-a-Service (IaaS)
 - Developing digital applications using Platform-as-a-Service (PaaS)